AutoFairAthenaRC/FACTS/README.md

 # Fairness Aware Counterfactuals for Subgroups

-This repository is the official implementation of [Fairness Aware Counterfactuals for Subgroups](https://example.com).
+This repository is the implementation of the paper Fairness Aware Counterfactuals for Subgroups.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

+----> lets say the first image of the paper (if-thens).

 ## Requirements

 All experiments were run on the [Anaconda](https://www.anaconda.com/) platform.
-Creating a conda environment is recommended to avoid package version collisions.
+Creating a conda environment is generally recommended to avoid package version collisions.
 You can do that with:

 ```setup
 conda create --name facts